 Males bring some sticks to the nest, but most of the building is done by females.
 Ravens break off sticks around 3 feet long and up to an inch thick from live plants to make up the nest base, or scavenge sticks from old nests.
 These sticks, and sometimes bones or wire as well, are piled on the nest platform or wedged into a tree crotch, then woven together into a basket.
 The female then makes a cup from small branches and twigs.
 The cup bottom is sometimes lined with mud, sheep’s wool, fur, bark strips, grasses, and sometimes trash.
 The whole process takes around 9 days, resulting in an often uneven nest that can be 5 feet across and 2 feet high.
 The inner cup is 9-12 inches across and 5-6 inches deep.
 Nests are often reused, although not necessarily by the same birds, from year to year.

-- Boarman, William I. and Bernd Heinrich.
-1999.
-Common Raven (Corvus corax).
-In The Birds of North America, No. 476 (A. Poole, Ed.).
-The Birds of North America Online, Ithaca, New York.
+Boarman, William I. and Bernd Heinrich.
+(1999).
+Common Raven (Corvus corax), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.

 Dunne, P. (2006).
 Pete Dunne's essential field guide companion.
 Houghton Mifflin Harcourt, New York, USA.